Visiting Niagara Falls in Winter – Winter Attractions & Festivals

 What:

 A historic festival dating back to early 1900’s, the Ontario Power Generation Niagara Winter Festival of lights is a must see event of the region.
-The spectacular illuminations transforms the Niagara Falls area into a true winter wonderland.
+The spectacular illuminations transform the Niagara Falls area into a true winter wonderland.
 More details.

 When: